lkesteloot/unsong/unsong.md

 Air Force One was sent to California to return Nixon to Washington; whether as president or prisoner no one was sure.
 Witnesses were called.
 Records were subpoenaed.
 It was discovered that the President had kept recordings of everything he had said in the Oval Office, and these were added to the pile of evidence.

 “Look,” Nixon told Kissinger, in one of the most damning tapes.
 “Everything I did, I did for the love of this country, I did it to fight communism.
-But [expletive deleted] God isn’t going to see it that way.
+But [open-bracket]expletive deleted] God isn’t going to see it that way.
 He’s going to be too soft to realize what had to be done.
-And I’m going to end up burning in [expletive deleted] for all eternity.
-Why the [expletive deleted] did I ever let you convince me to sign an alliance with [expletive deleted]?”
+And I’m going to end up burning in [open-bracket]expletive deleted] for all eternity.
+Why the [open-bracket]expletive deleted] did I ever let you convince me to sign an alliance with [open-bracket]expletive deleted]?”

 “The idea behind the alliance was sound,” Kissinger answered.
 “We did not entirely understand how things stood at the time, but even if we had, I would have made the same suggestion.
 Brezhnev was getting too strong, especially with the Vietnamese and the South American communist movements.
 We did what we had to do.
 If the good Lord disagrees with me, I will be happy to point out His tactical errors.”

-“[expletive deleted] easy for you to say!” said the President.
+“[open-bracket]expletive deleted] easy for you to say!” said the President.
 “You can talk anybody into anything.
-But I’m the one whose [expletive deleted] soul is on the line.
+But I’m the one whose [open-bracket]expletive deleted] soul is on the line.
 Doesn’t the Bible say something about that?
 What use is it to something something the world if it cost you your soul?
-Something [expletive deleted] hippie dippy like that?
+Something [open-bracket]expletive deleted] hippie dippy like that?
 I’m breaking the alliance.
 There’s no other choice.”

 “There may be another way.
 As you know, Captain Armstrong disappeared into the cracks in the sky.
 Exactly where he went is uncertain, but you cannot have missed the popular press speculating that he entered Heaven.
 I have been having some of my people look into it.
 I believe that just there is a gate to Hell inside the Earth, so the edge of space may be an outer gate which leads to Heaven.

-“[expletive deleted] great.
-So this [expletive deleted] gate outside the world would get me to Heaven.
+“[open-bracket]expletive deleted] great.
+So this [open-bracket]expletive deleted] gate outside the world would get me to Heaven.
 How am I supposed to get there?
-Take a ride in an [expletive deleted] spaceship?”
+Take a ride in an [open-bracket]expletive deleted] spaceship?”

 “You have several.”

-“God, you’re [expletive deleted] serious.”
+“God, you’re [open-bracket]expletive deleted] serious.”

 “The director of NASA is loyal to the administration,” said Kissinger.
 “I have seen to it.
 Apollo 13 has been ready for launch for years now, but it has never been the right time; always an emergency.
 We will make it known to NASA that now is the right time, and they will need to make room for a fourth person.
 The astronauts will grumble, but they will not betray the secret.
 They are military men, and you are their commander-in-chief.”

-“I [expletive deleted] am!” said Nixon.
+“I [open-bracket]expletive deleted] am!” said Nixon.
 “Holy God, you’re starting to convince me.
 So when can we start heading to this Outer Gate of yours?”

 “I believe NASA can have the craft ready within about a month.
 After that it will be a three day flight to the crystal sphere, and from there you may descend into the Outer Gate and save your soul while our alliance against Communism remains intact.”

-“I don’t [expletive deleted] believe this, but let’s do it!”
+“I don’t [open-bracket]expletive deleted] believe this, but let’s do it!”
 Nixon was heard to say when the full recording was played before a hearing of the House Judiciary Committee, whose members voted unanimously to propose a motion for impeachment.
 It wasn’t just politics.
 The witch hunts against anyone who tried to cheat the God-fearing, hell-fearing public had only just started to die down.
 And now here was the President, trying to cheat in the most fantastic way possible, to buy his salvation on the taxpayer dime while leaving his supposed constituents to burn.
 The question wasn’t whether Nixon would be impeached.
 The question was how many seconds he would last after Secret Service protection was withdrawn.

 As the Outer Gate scandal entered its third week, Nixon bowed out.
 He struck a deal with the House; if he resigned peacefully, he would be granted safe passage to a comfortable exile in his hometown of Yorba Linda, California Republic.
 Under cover of night, the President was flown out of Washington DC, as mobs pelted Air Force One with stones and Molotov cocktails.